William Fèvre - Chablis Domaine 2023

 RVF

-Buy your William Fèvre wines at the best price in our private sale!
+Buy your William Fèvre wines at the best price in a private sale!

-from €99 on your first order
+Starting at €99 on your first order

 Eye

-Pale yellow color with silver highlights
+Pale yellow color with silvery highlights

 Nose